FADL285/Cyber-Security-Circle-recruitment-task/README.md

   `ls` => return the contents of current directory (files and directories)

-  we can add **arguments** to `cd` command to see extra information such as `cd -l` this get more information about the files and directories, such as their permissions, owner, size, and when they were last modified.
+  we can add **arguments** to `ls` command to see extra information such as `ls -l` this get more information about the files and directories, such as their permissions, owner, size, and when they were last modified.

 - Getting Help: Nearly every command, application, or utility has a dedicated help file in Linux that provides guidance for its use.